-Garantia's investment portfolio at fair value was EUR 154.7 (170.5) million at the end of the year.
+Garantia's investment portfolio (incl. cash and bank balances and accrued interest) at fair value was EUR 164.0 (154.7) million at the end of the year.
 The company's investments are used for covering the technical provisions and the equity capital, and their primary purpose is to secure the liquidity of insurance operations in years with exceptionally high claims.
-The market conditions were exceptionally challenging for investment operations during the financial year.
-Garantia's net investment income recognised in profit and loss amounted to EUR -15.2 (7.7) million and was depressed especially by the impairments booked during the financial year.
-Investment income at fair value was -11.2% (6.1).
+The market conditions developed favourably for investment during the financial year.
+Equity prices increased, the rise in market interest rates stopped, inflation started to decline and credit risk spreads on fixed income investments narrowed.
+In particular, the halt in the rise of interest rates and the increase in the running yield from fixed-income investments improved investment income because the majority of the company's investment assets are invested in fixed-income investments.

+Net investment income on invested capital at fair value was EUR 10.2 (-18.8) million, or 6.7% (-11.3).

-Garantia's earnings before tax amounted to EUR -1.6 (19.9) million.
-The result was negatively impacted by the exceptionally weak profitability of investment operations.
+Garantia's earnings before tax amounted to EUR 23.5 (-1.6) million.
+The favourable financial performance was supported by the excellent balance on the technical account and the investment income.